Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Results and discussion

-To achieve a better fit, including PL quenching behavior at high laser powers, we utilize a 9-level model.
-This modified energy-level structure introduces coupling to an additional 2-level system, see Fig. 4b.
+To achieve a better fit including PL quenching behavior at high laser powers, we utilize a 9-level model that introduces coupling to an additional 2-level system (Fig. \ref{Fig_4}b).
 The 9-level model incorporates optical pumping ($k_{p2}$), radiative decay ($k_{r2}$), and non-radiative decay ($k_{nr}$) between the two additional levels, as well as transition rates between the 7-level and 2-level manifolds through dark conversion ($k_{di}$), dark recombination ($k_{dr}$), photoconversion ($k_{i1}$), and photorecombination ($k_{i2}$).
-We base this modified 9-level energy structure and additional transition rates on prior work that models NV charge-state photoexcitation dynamics \cite{AudeCraik, Dumeige2019}, wherein the NV$^0$ charge-state is modeled as a 2-level system connected to 7-level NV$^-$ charge-state manifold.
+Similar to $k_{p_0}$, $k_{p2_0}$, $k_{i1_0}$, and $k_{i2_0}$ are fit parameters that determine the scaling of the $k_{p2}$, $k_{i1}$, and $k_{i2}$ rates with laser power, respectively.
+The exact laser power dependencies are defined in the SI.
+As with the 7-level model, we fix $\gamma_0$ to a literature average of directly measured $m_s=0$ lifetimes and leave the ratio $\gamma_0/\gamma_1$ free \cite{Provost2024, Baber2021, lee2024intrinsichighfidelityspinpolarization}.
+We base this modified 9-level energy structure and additional transition rates on prior work that models NV charge-state photoexcitation dynamics \cite{AudeCraik, Dumeige2019}, wherein the NV$^0$ charge-state is modeled as a 2-level system connected to a 7-level NV$^-$ charge-state manifold.

-Fits of time-resolved PL data to the 9-level model represent observed behavior better than fits to the 7-level model, including at the highest laser power.
-Table 3 summarizes transition rates determined from 9-level model fits to PL measurements for both polarized and thermal spin distributions at several laser powers, again setting $k_{r}$ to the DFT simulation value [\citen{Reimers2020}], with further details given in the SI.
-Extracted fit parameters using the 9-level model yield a singlet lifetime of $\tau_s=$17.6(3) ns, which is consistent with the 16-flake averaged lifetime discussed in Section 2.1, suggesting that the 9-level model is a more accurate representation of the $V^{-}_{B}$ energy-level structure.

-Further work is needed to understand the physical origin of the additional 2 levels in the 9-level model, e.g., whether they are related to a different boron vacancy charge state, such as $V_B^0$.
-We note that the best fits to PL time-course data are achieved for a quadratic laser power dependence of photoconversion ($k_{i1})$ from the original 7-level excited states to the additional 2-level manifold.
-This quadratic power dependence is consistent with optically-induced changes in boron vacancy charge state for a $V_{B}^{-}$ ground state lying close to the valence band, as proposed by DFT calculation\cite{ivady_ab_2020}.